NathanielAPawluk/checkers/README.md

 Running the main.py file opens and starts a game.
 The checkers.py file contains the classes that are responsible for most of the backend.

+## Known Issues

+Pieces can king and then immediately take an opposing piece on the same turn